Handled Right – AACOA Extrusions Adds Second Belco Extrusion Handling System

 Improvements with Impact

-The close relationship means Sheaks allows Belco to use the Niles facility as an example.
-Sheaks authorizes other extruders (within competitive consideration) to see Belco systems in action onsite.
+Because of this close relationship, Sheaks allows Belco to use the Niles facility as an example to other extruders (within competitive competition), so they can see the Belco systems in action.

-“I believe in the product and support staff — they’re really a notch above the rest,” Sheaks concludes.
+“I believe in the product and support staff, they really are a notch above the rest,” Sheaks concludes.

 The 2nd Line Belco Extrusion Handling System for AACOA includes: